KojiGitCode/OAJPE/README.md

 There are two Python codes for the frequency health index and angle health index.

 ### Power Flow Snapshot
-- The impedance data (100 MVA base) is available [here](AllDataset/PowerFlowSnapshot/SystemData.txt).
+- The impedance data is available [here](AllDataset/PowerFlowSnapshot/SystemData.txt).
+Note that all data are based on per unit with 100 MVA base.
-- All data are based on per unit with 100 MVA base.
+- Power flow results are available [here](AllDataset/PowerFlowSnapshot/PowerFlowSnapshot.7z).

 ### Detailed Testing Procedure
 #### Frequency Health Index